|

 The Birkenhead Mill at Hagley Museum.
 Photo courtesy of Hagley Museum & Library. | Hagley also focuses its attention on the lives of the mostly Irish families who lived and worked in the yards, with interpreters in period dress conducting tours and live demonstrations of domestic chores and activities in the actual homes of the powder yard foremen and their families.

-The Hagley grounds also include the charming Georgian-style mansion Eleutherean Mills, the first du Pont family home in America.
-Built by du Pont Company founder E.I. du Pont in 1803, the house is filled with antiques, portraits and mementos of five generations of the du Pont family.
-The house is
+The Hagley grounds also include the charming Georgian-style mansion Eleutherian Mills, the first du Pont family home in America.
+Built by du Pont Company founder E.I. du Pont in 1803, the Georgian-style residence reflects the tastes of the five generations of du Ponts who lived there.
+Empire, Federal, and Victorian periods of furniture are highlighted in various room settings.

 |